fschuhi/digital-garden-rob-burbea-publish/Help/How to navigate the Digital Garden.md

 ![[help-search-energy.png]]

-Clicking on any of those links, like [[Energy Body]], takes you to the particular page.
+Clicking on any of those links, like [[Energy body]], takes you to the particular page.

 ### The spine
 The Digital Garden doesn’t really care about which path you take through it.
 Still, it's probably a good idea if you follow the path set out in the recap section above.
 When doing this the pages shown and those hidden in the **"spines"** left and right give you the best view on the overall structure of the Garden.